 instance.env with default values.
 New values added will be echoed in the shell running the

-zowe-configure-instance.sh script, and are be described in Reviewing the instance.env file.
+zowe-configure-instance.sh script, and are be described in Updating the instance.env configuration file.
 Values in

 instance.env previously changed from their default, such as port values or locations of dependent runtimes, are not modified.

 zowe-configure-instance.sh script will echo any values that are added to the

 Missing properties that will be appended to /u/winchj/zowe-instance/instance.env: